-The Division expects that it would receive fewer queries about COVID-19 if proposed sections 3205 through 3205.4 are enacted.
+The Division expects that it would receive fewer queries about COVID-19 if proposed sections 3205 through 3205.4 are enacted, in comparison to the period before any COVID-19 emergency regulations were adopted.
 The proposed regulations would also make it easier and faster for Division staff to respond to questions.
 However, this is unlikely to lead to any fiscal savings.
 Those staff who have been diverted from their usual duties in response to COVID-19-related issues would simply be returned to their usual enforcement activities.